 A quantum circuit diagram illustrating the addition of two 2-qubit states.
 The circuit consists of two qubits, each with two horizontal lines representing the two states of a qubit.
-The first qubit has a red line at the top and a blue line at the bottom.
-The second qubit has a yellow line at the top and a green line at the bottom.
-The circuit is labeled with a plus sign (+) and an equals sign (=).
-To the right of the equals sign, the resulting state is shown as a 2-qubit system with four horizontal lines: a red line at the top, a green line at the second position, a yellow line at the third position, and a purple line at the bottom.
+The first qubit starts in state 0 (top line) and ends in state 1 (bottom line).
+The second qubit starts in state 1 (bottom line) and ends in state 2 (top line).
+The circuit is labeled with a plus sign (+) and an equals sign (=), indicating the addition of the two states.
+The result is a 2-qubit state where the first qubit is in state 1 and the second qubit is in state 2.